arminfelder/RocketChatMobilePushGateway/README.md

                   "key": "THE_KEY_RELATED_TO_THE_p8(also part of the name AuthKey_[KEY].p8)", "appId": "YOUR_APP_ID (Bundle Id)"
               }``
+ - opional
+   - enable forward gateway(allows to support chaining of gateways e.g. your own and gateway.rocket.chat, to support your own as well as the official apps)
+     - set environment variable FORWARD_GATEWAY_ENABLE=TRUE
+     - if neccessary set FORWARD_GATEWAY_URL (default is https://gateway.rocket.chat)
 ### Docker build
 - run `docker build .`
 - place the credentials in the servers "credentials" directory (see "manual build instructions" for details)